Director of the Year Policies and Procedures

 The nomination material should describe the candidate's attributes and achievements and provide detail into how the nominee exemplifies the principles of director professionalism: integrity, mature confidence, informed judgment, and high-performance standards.
 Nominations for Director of the Year should focus most heavily on recent achievements.

-Public Company Director of the Year candidates are required to serve as non-executive chair, lead director, or committee chair of a public company board at the time of nomination.
+Public Company Director of the Year candidates are required to serve as non-executive chair, lead director, or committee chair of a public company board at the nomination time.
 This qualification does not apply to the Private Company or Nonprofit Director of the Year categories.
 The Director of the Year in each category is selected based on the criteria that reflects NACD's standards of director professionalism:

 Demonstrate the highest ethical standards on both a personal and professional level